Adams exposure [Part 1 of 2]

 I climbed up the upper falls and found this huge fallen tree.

 Downward view from above the upper portion.
-Notice manong Noling in the middle left of the frame
+Notice manong Noling in the middle left of the frame.

 A fallen tree trunk is stuck directly under the falls in the bottom portion of Maligligay falls.
 It almost looks like it has limbs raised in joy.